The Benefits of Gratitude and 5 Simple Ways to Practice It

 3. Make a gratitude jar

-One of the nicest ways to practice gratitude more often is to make your very own gratitude jar.
+One of the nicest ways to express gratitude more often is to make your very own gratitude jar.
 You can get crafty using an old jam or coffee jar and create something personal to you.
 Or you may like to buy a jar specifically for your new gratitude practice.
 Either way, once you’ve got your jar, start to fill it up with all of the things you’re grateful for in life.

 When you’re having a tough day, reach into the jar and pull out a slip of paper.
 Spend a few moments savouring how that gratitude makes you feel, before writing a new one to replace what you pulled out.
 This is also an excellent activity to do with the whole family, especially if you want to teach children the power of gratitude too.